Round the Twist: Feature film

 A full-length Round the Twist feature film was developed and written by Storm and Boseley.
 In October 1994, a storyline workshop for the feature film was held under Storm's guidance.
 Production was planned for 1997–98, but funding for the project was not granted.
 Edgar explains in her book Bloodbath that feature films based on television are rarely financed by distributors, must compete with big-budget films, and are typically launched during the school holidays, among many other complicating factors.
 Despite Edgar's best efforts to have the Round the Twist feature film come to fruition, the project was scrapped.

 Reception

 In the United Kingdom, Round the Twist aired on BBC One during the channel's Children's BBC strand several times in the 1990s and early 2000s.
 It was rerun in 2007 on Channel 5 on Sunday mornings.
 It also regularly appeared on Network 2 in Ireland, and was popular in Germany and the Netherlands.

-It was shown in Sri Lanka by the Sri Lanka Rupavahini Corporation.
+It was shown in Sri Lanka by the Sri Lanka Rupavahini Corporation with Sinhalese subtitles under the name "ට්විස්ට් පවුලේ අපූරු චාරිකා" (ṭvisṭ pavulē apūru chārikā), lit.
+'The Amazing Adventures of the Family Twist'.
 In Canada, it won the Banff Television Festival award for "Best Children's Program" in 2000.
 In Australia, it won the Logie Award for "Outstanding Children's Program" in 2001 (tied with Hi-5) and 2002.
 It was nominated for an award at the Australian Film Institute.
 The show is currently shown in Australia on ABC Me.